Want A *FREE* Non-Toxic Cleaning Recipe eBook?!

 Gaining a deeper meaning will help you practice cultural sensitivity regarding the holidays.

-We would like to encourage you to consider donating to native tribes and/or support Indigenous owned businesses:
+We would like to encourage you to consider donating to native tribes and/or supporting Indigenous-owned businesses:

 When keeping things sustainable, you help the environment and enjoy more wholesome opportunities to share the day with your loved ones.

-If you liked this post, you’ll definitely want to check out these other posts from SKL:
+If you liked this post on an eco-friendly Thanksgiving, you’ll definitely want to check out these other posts from SKL:

 + show Comments